NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 (local)>$ python.exe --version  # Cygwin/Windows
 ```

 Check your version of `pip` the same way, then find and set your `$PATH` environment variable to point to the Anaconda Python *and* Anaconda  pip distributions.
-You can update these paths like so:
+If you are planning to use Python for other projects, you can update these paths like so:

 ```bash
 # with bash: